 Criteria for Official CEU Programs

-- Planning There should be evidence of preplanning that includes participation by the representatives of the target group to be served and the faculty/presenter having the content expertise.
-IT is suggested that a representative from Continuing Education be included in the preplanning phase to assist with the logistical aspects of the activity.
+There should be evidence of pre-planning that includes participation by the representatives of the target group to be served and the faculty/presenter having the content expertise.
+IT is suggested that a representative from Lifelong Learning be included in the pre-planning phase to assist with the logistical aspects of the activity.

 To maintain accuracy and consistency, final determination of the number of CEUs rests with the designated department for administering the Institution’s CEU system.
-At Western Kentucky University, Continuing Education is responsible for oversight of all official CEU programs.
+At Western Kentucky University, Lifelong Learning is responsible for oversight of all official CEU programs.

 - Providers of the Instruction